Nithinkumar-s/Flipkart-Clone/README.md

-## Hi there, this a side project done during the time of learing reactjs.
+## Hi there, this is a side project done during the time of learing reactjs.
-Technolodies used ReactJs and TailwindCSS
+Technologies used ##ReactJs and #TailwindCSS